 The question I hear most often is, “Why did you start EndAbuse4Good?”
 I wanted to create a program that would benefit the community, and without any thought I quickly chose working with victims of domestic violence.

 A year later, while preparing to film our first public service announcement Make Under, the art director asked me to review photos of victims of domestic violence for the video’s makeup direction.
 As I scanned through them I suddenly felt a knot in my throat—my eyes filled with tears and a deeply buried, terrible childhood memory came crashing through.
 I suddenly flashed to holding my little sister’s hand, and holding my breath, as my mother was screaming on the other side of my bedroom door, “Stay inside!
 Don’t open the door!”
 My father was beating her so badly that her front teeth would need to be replaced.

 Staring at the art director’s photos, I began to cry as I realized I was looking at what had happened to my own mother.
 It was suddenly clear why I had chosen to cast that the blond-haired, blue-eyed young actress: she resembled her.
 As a little girl I couldn’t save my mother, my sister or myself, and I grew up with an overwhelming sense of powerlessness.

 It is time to break the silence and shame that allows this national epidemic to thrive.
-My mother is a survivor of domestic abuse, and so am I. In a classic example of how domestic violence is a cycle, I too have been trapped in abusive relationships marked with isolation, insults, shoving, slapping, financial abuse, stalking and threats against my life.
-These memories were buried in my subconscious.
-As they bubbled to the surface, I was too embarrassed to admit them for fear of what people would think of me: “What’s wrong with her?” or, “She’s stupid.”
+My mother is a survivor of domestic abuse, and so am I. In a classic example of how domestic violence is a cycle, I too have been trapped in abusive relationships marked with isolation, put-downs, shoving, hitting, financial abuse, stalking and threats.
+After telling a partner that I wanted to leave, I only very narrowly escaped with my life.

 — Aryn Quinn